libgdx/libgdx.github.io/wiki/start/import-and-running.md

 For more information on using and configuring the RoboVM IntelliJ IDEA plugin please see the [documentation](https://mobivm.github.io).

 ### In Eclipse
-- Right click the iOS RoboVM project > Run As > RoboVM runner of your choice
+- Right-click the iOS RoboVM project > Run As > RoboVM runner of your choice

 ![](/assets/images/dev/eclipse/2.png)